telerik/xamarin-forms-docs/controls/listview/features/listview-features-loadondemand.md

 # Load on demand

 With our 2016 R3 official release we introduced new items loading mechanism.
 This mechanism allows the developer to load items into the RadListView component only when the end-user wants to see more.
-It can serve to reduce the intial loading time by loading a few items at startup (ensuting fast loading) and add additional items at runtime (on a user request).
+It can serve to reduce the intial loading time by loading a few items at startup and add additional items at runtime.
 On the following picture customers can see how the feature looks like with its default templates.

 ![LoadOnDemand](images/listview-features-load-on-demand.png)